1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Russia.md

 [^5]:“Mutations, in particular those induced by X-ray, were widely studied and used.
 At the same time the struggle was begun against lethal and harmful mutations and hereditary diseases, which could be revealed and anticipated only by genetical methods.
 This enumeration could be continued at length.”
 (Medvedev and Lerner, p.
 43)

 [^6]:“But this progressive practice met the  sharp resistance of Lysenko, Prezent, Ol’shansky, and others,”  (Medvedev and Lerner, p.
 64)

+[^7]:“These measures included the  planting of winter varieties on unplowed stubble in Siberia,  which caused severe damage to Siberian”  (Medvedev and Lerner, p.
+111)